-The admissions to the M.E. programmes are regulated through valid GATE (Graduate Aptitude Test in Engineering) scores.
-However, non-GATE candidates can also be considered in some branches after appearing in Engineering Proficiency Test (EPT) conducted by the Institute.
-Admission to Self-supporting programmes is regulated through EPT only.
-A few seats in each branch of engineering are available for part time and sponsored candidates also.
+The admissions to the all M.Tech programmes are regulated through valid GATE (Graduate Aptitude Test in Engineering) scores.
+Admission to Self-supporting programmes is regulated through GATE/Test conducted by respective departments only.
+A few seats in each branch of engineering are available for sponsored candidates also.
 The intake in various branches is approved by the Senate.

-The normal duration of ME programme is 2-years (4-semesters).
+The normal duration of M.Tech programme is 2-years (4-semesters).
 The Institute follows a credit based semester system for its academic programmes.
 This system allows greater freedom to the individual to tailor the programme to his/her specific needs/aspirations.